๐Ÿ–‹๏ธ Dataset - Annotation tool

 Before using the Annotation tool, you must ensure that your Dataset Version is set up with a Detection Type and Labels.

 To draw a new Shape in the current Annotation, you just need to select the drawing mode (keyboard shortcut: D), select the Label of the new Shape, and draw it.
-For instance, let's create a Car Shape:
+For instance, let's create a helmet Shape:

 Draw a `Shape`